Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-As described in \cref{subsec:MCMC}, an important aspect of our model is that we can calculate mutation-specific signature attribution probabilities, using the data augmentation strategy in \cref{eq:AssignentProbs}.
-Hence, we can attribute a mutation to a signature by assigning it to the latent process having the highest probability.
-In the baseline \textsc{nmf} in \cref{pro:baseline}, \cref{eq:AssignentProbs} becomes equal at every location $t_n$ for a given triplet $i, j, k$ since $\bbeta_k = \mathbf{0}$.
-To test how genomic covariates affect classification, we estimate the assignment probabilities of the CompNMF model (\cref{algo:compressive_nmf_map}) with the same set of fixed signatures, and compute the attribution probabilities of each mutation.
-The results are displayed in \cref{fig:supervised_results}b, which reports the number of mutations attributed to each signature in both models and the average assignment probabilities for these mutations.
-We see that the majority of mutation attributions are consistent between the two models, as demonstrated by the large values on the main diagonal.
-However, $95{,}042$ mutations (13.2\% of the total) appear to have a different attribution, though the classification probabilities are lower on average.
+\cref{fig:supervised_results}b shows a cross-tabulation of the mutation attribution to each signature, by model, and the average assignment probabilities for these mutations.
+We see that the majority of attributions are consistent between the two models, as demonstrated by the large values on the main diagonal.
+However, $95{,}042$ mutations (13.2\% of the total) are estimated to have a different attribution, though the classification probabilities are lower on average.